Methods

 Usage Tips:

-• Use the sessionId parameter to retrieve messages from specific conversations
+parameter to retrieve messages from specific conversations - Adjust the

-• Adjust the amount parameter to control how many messages you want to fetch
+parameter to control how many messages you want to fetch - Use the

 Example: